futel/sbc/README.md

 To configure as SIP Proxy server to pass through to a futel asteriskserver vm:

 -vagrant ssh into centos7 vm
 -sudo -i
 -vi /etc/kamailio/kamailio.cfg
---dG at top of kamailio.cfg to clear the file
---[COPY PASTE from here https://blog.voipxswitch.com/2015/03/27/kamailio-basic-sip-proxy-all-requests-setup/] --edit kamailio.cfg to define
+--edit kamailio.cfg to define
     (1) IP address -- use IP of this centos7 vm
     (2) switch IP address -- use IP of asterisk vm